19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (d) the Registrar shall not be concerned to enquire into the regularity or validity of the charge, and shall, on acceptance of the instrument to register or notify the charge, register or notify the charge in the appropriate register maintained by the Registrar under the Land Titles Act (Cap.
 157), the Land Titles (Strata) Act (Cap.
 158) or the Registration of Deeds Act (Cap.
 269), as the case may be;

-(e) the charge shall on the application of the member or any other person having an interest in the property be cancelled if the Board is satisfied of the occurrence of any one of the following events:
+(e) the charge shall on the application of the member or any other person having an interest in the property be cancelled if the Board is satisfied of the occurrence of any event prescribed in any regulations made under section 77(1) for the purposes of this paragraph.

-(i) the death of the member;

-(ii) the member is suffering from a terminal illness or disease;

-[15/2006 wef 01/07/2006]

-(iii) the member has complied with the requirements of subsection (2A), (6), (7B) or (8A);

-[15/2006 wef 01/07/2006]

-(iv) the member’s minimum sum has been exhausted on account of withdrawals made by him under subsection (7), the payment by him of a premium referred to in section 27L(1) or (1A), or both; or

-[15/2006 wef 01/07/2006]

-[18/2009 wef 01/09/2009]

-[22/2010 wef 01/01/2011]

-[Act 20 of 2011 wef 30/12/2011]
+[Act 23 of 2012 wef 01/01/2013]

-(v) the member satisfies any of the grounds for withdrawals under subsection (2)(b) or (c).

-[15/2006 wef 01/07/2006]

-[5/87; 39/2000]

 (15A) Section 73 of the Conveyancing and Law of Property Act (Cap.
 61) and sections 49L and 49M of the Insurance Act (Cap.
-142) shall not apply to any annuity purchased with the minimum sum.
+142) shall not apply to any annuity purchased with any amount standing to the credit of a member in his retirement account.

+[Act 23 of 2012 wef 01/01/2013]

 (16) In this section and section 15B —